 Use of the DML is limited to three hours per day, although that time may be extended by two hours when no one else is waiting for a room.
 The DML may be reserved up to one week in advance.
 Reservations will be held for 10 minutes after the designated time before the DML is released to another user.
 Rooms are available until 30 minutes prior to closing.

 Patrons must be age 18 or older to use the DML without consent of a parent/guardian.
 Patrons between the age of 14-17 require the written consent of an adult (18+) parent/guardian to use the DML.
 Under 14 parent supervision required.
 The DML’s capacity is 2 people maximum.

-All patrons must adhere to all Villa Park Public Library Policies, especially 568 concerning behavior.
+All patrons must adhere to all Villa Park Public Library Policies, especially 568 concerning patron conduct.
 Due to limited time and potential demand, please use the DML for its intended purpose.
 Priority is given to patrons who are utilizing our exclusive equipment and paid software.

 Printing, Downloading & Saving Files, Intellectual Freedom and the Right to Privacy: